Skip to main content

 Yes.
 These benefits are not mutually exclusive.
 An employee terminated by redundancy could receive:

-1. Severance pay (because the reason was redundancy)
+1. Redundancy pay (because the reason was redundancy)

 2. Gratuity (if they were on a qualifying fixed-term contract)